TundraTough-hub/arctic-presentation-template/export-tools/README.md

 ---

-*Arctic Presentation Background Exporter v2.0*
+*Arctic Presentation Background Exporter*
-*Professional video backgrounds for presentation software*
+*Professional video backgrounds with animation-accurate timing*
 *Compatible with PowerPoint, Google Slides, Keynote, and more*